One important property of filtered colimits is that they commute with finite limits in the category of sets.

-This statement is, for example, useful to check that a continuous morphism of sites commuting with finite limits induces a topos morphism , i.e. the pullback map is exact (note that a continuous site morphism does not induce a topos morphism in the general case).
+This statement is used for example to check that a continuous morphism of sites commuting with finite limits induces a morphism of topoi , i.e. the pullback map is exact (note that a continuous morphism of sites does not induce a morphism of topoi in the general case).

-The definition of a filtered system has a somewhat strange condition that it is non-empty.
-For some time I was not sure why it is essential to require this property.
-It turns out that without this condition, the filtered colimits will not commute with finite limits.
+The definition of a filtered system has a somewhat strange condition in that it is non-empty.
+For a while I was not sure why it is essential to require this property.
+It turns out that without this condition, filtered colimits will not commute with finite limits.
 Namely, the empty colimit will not commute with the empty limit (and only with it!).